Discovered by MrSparkle, Bomb Usage Discovered by Klydestorm

-For some ledge clips, pause buffering is a more accurate, as well as a safer way to ensure that you will clip into the desired wall.
-When Link grabs a ledge, he bends his legs and as you advance frames they will straighten out; There is a frame where Link's legs are still slightly bent, and the next they are completely strait.
+For some ledge clips, pause buffering is a more accurate and safe way to ensure that you will clip into the desired wall.
+When Link grabs a ledge, he bends his legs; as you advance frames they will straighten out; There is a frame where Link's legs are still slightly bent, and the next they are completely straight.
 This is what you are looking for when pause buffering.
-Depending on the ledge, either both frames, or only the latter will work (with a 2-3 frame window).
+Depending on the ledge, either both frames or only the latter will work (with a 2-3 frame window).
 On this frame hold away from the wall on the control stick to clip as you would normally.

 Both pause-buffered & non-pause-buffered methods are demonstrated in the video below.

-- Because pots and bombs are "movable" objects (whilst Link is hanging on the ledge they are being pushed away from him) ledge clipping with them can sometimes require frame-perfect, or near frame-perfect, input in order to succeed.
+- Because pots and bombs are "movable" objects (while Link is hanging on the ledge, they are being pushed away from him), ledge clipping with them can sometimes require frame-perfect, or near frame-perfect, inputs in order to succeed.

-- In addition, bombs have a time-limiting window in which you have to clip before they explode.
+- Bombs have a limited window, during which you have to clip before they explode.

-- Door frames in the Tower of the Gods can be used to ledge clip without the need of any additional object, but only require the proper angle (click here to see this in action).
+- Door frames in the Tower of the Gods can be used to ledge clip without the need of any additional object and only require the proper angle (click here to see this in action).